 Prostate cancers initially need the male hormone testosterone for growth.
 Hormone therapies that lower the level of testosterone are among the most effective treatments for prostate cancers that have spread to other organs (metastasized).
 The benefits of hormone treatments do not last, however.
 Over time, many prostate cancers continue to grow despite hormonal therapies; these are called “castration-resistant prostate cancers” (CRPC).

 Enzalutamide is a standard drug used to treat CRPC.
 It works by blocking a protein called the androgen receptor.
-Researchers want to see if adding the investigational drug ribociclib to enzalutamide treatment is more effective than enzalutamide alone.
+Researchers want to see if adding the drug ribociclib to enzalutamide treatment is more effective than enzalutamide alone.
 Ribociclib blocks enzymes that prostate cancer cells need called cyclin-dependent kinases (CDKs).
+It is approved for treating advanced breast cancer; its use in this study is considered investigational.

 In this part of the study, researchers are assessing different doses of ribociclib to give in combination with enzalutamide.
 Both drugs are taken orally (by mouth).